ios-xr/Solenoid/README.md

 Step 1: Clone this repo and cd into Solenoid.

-Step 2: Export the following PYTHONPATH: ```export PYTHONPATH=$PYTHONPATH:lib/```

-Step 3: Run ```python setup.py install``` to install the Solenoid application.
+Step 2: Run ```python setup.py install``` to install the Solenoid application.
 You may have to use sudo for it.

-Step 4 : Create a solenoid.config file in your top-level solenoid directory and fill in the values in the key:value pair.
+Step 3 : Create a solenoid.config file in your top-level solenoid directory and fill in the values in the key:value pair.
 (If you are running this in an IOS-XR container, your IP address should be the loopback address in use for your container):

 ```
 [default]